Workers’ Compensation Lawyer

 - Covering alternative treatments.
 This can include acupuncture, naturopathic medicine, and other non-traditional treatments, as long as they are recommended and performed by a licensed professional.

 - Covering emergency room, hospital, and other overnight care.
-If you have to stay in the hospital or you were seen at the emergency room for your injury, workers compensation is required to pay for these services.
+If you have to stay in the hospital or you were seen in the emergency room for your injury, workers’ compensation is required to pay for these services.
 If you require surgery, then the procedure and the stay at the hospital are also covered.

 - Covering rehabilitation costs.
 Any rehabilitation treatments, including physical and therapeutic care, are covered.

 Are There Limitations on Treatments?

 There are some limitations to treatments, but this can vary depending on the type of injury and the severity of that injury.
 If you need additional treatments that have been approved by a physician, then it should be covered under workers’ compensation insurance.

 If, however, the insurer feels they are not medically necessary, then they may deny your claim.
 It is best to speak with a workers’ compensation attorney in Jacksonville regarding treatment limitations.